bjuppa/fluent-form/README.md

 and any messages or hints describing that input.

 Many properties can be set on the container level, affecting the form controls within that container.
-Properties are first checked on an individual element and if not specified there we check upwards in the html tree, through the control block and its block containers up to the form element itself.
+Properties are first checked on an individual element and if not specified there we check upwards in the HTML tree, through the control block and its block containers up to the form element itself.
 This makes it easy to set and override properties in sections of a form.